-The CDRI will bring out a global publication titled 'Flagship Report on Disaster and Climate Resilient Infrastructure' on a biennial basis, with its first edition to be released in 2023.
-The report is CDRI's principal vehicle for engaging and focusing the attention of a global audience of political leaders, policy makers, practitioners and researchers on the critical and multifaceted challenges posed to disaster and climate resilient infrastructure.
+The CDRI will bring out a global publication Flagship Report on Disaster and Climate Resilient Infrastructure biennially, with its first edition to be released in 2023.
+The report is CDRI's principal vehicle for engaging and focusing the attention of a global audience of political leaders, policy makers, practitioners and researchers on the critical and multi-faceted challenges posed to disaster and climate resilient infrastructure and will contribute to the development of CDRI's Strategic Priorities.
 CDRI has engaged the United Nations Development Programme (UNDP) as the coordinating agency for developing the report.
 The Report is structured on five pillars, namely:

 Pillar 1 - Global Infrastructure Risk Model (GIRM): This will entail update and enhancement of the existing Global Risk Model (GRM) developed for the United Nations in 2017 along with a sophisticated analysis of the disaster and climate risk to infrastructure systems.
-It will include developing an infrastructure inventory or proxies, sourcing infrastructure exposure data and vulnerability functions, hazard risk assessment and multihazard probabilistic risk modelling.
-It will contemplate risk to infrastructure in the following sectors (power, energy, transport, and telecommunications) as well as local and social infrastructure.
+It will include developing an infrastructure inventory or proxies, sourcing infrastructure exposure data and vulnerability functions, hazard risk assessment and multi-hazard probabilistic risk modelling.
+It will contemplate risk to infrastructure in the following sectors (power and energy, transport, and telecommunications) as well as local and social infrastructure.
 This new Global Infrastructure Risk Model (GIRM) will be based on a fully- probabilistic methodology and will provide comparable multi-hazard financial risk metrics such as Average Annual Loss (AAL) and Probable Maximum Loss (PML) for all countries and territories.
 The GIRM will thus enable the first comprehensive vision of disaster and climate risk in core infrastructure sectors and will be complemented by detailed drilldowns in relevant CDRI Member Countries to highlight specific resilience challenges at the national level.

-Pillar 2 - Global Infrastructure Resilience Index (GIRI): GIRI will be an Index to highlight progress across countries and regions in the achievement of disaster and climate resilient infrastructure.
+Pillar 2 - Global Infrastructure Resilience Index (GIRI) : GIRI will be an Index to highlight progress across countries and regions in the achievement of disaster and climate resilient infrastructure.
 The risk metrics produced in Pillar 1 will be compared and combined with national economic metrics to provide a set of infrastructure resilience indicators for each country and territory.